LupusVirtute/LupusVirtute/README.md

 # Hello!
 ### Something about me
-I am Software Developer i love programming i started as a kid making my first program with cpp i was interested in programs that just controlled my own computer at low level after that i was interested in games and servers after that i got into PHP JS HTML and CSS as part of web dev after that i replaced php with C# and falled in love with OOP
+I am Software Developer I love programming I started as a kid making my first program with cpp I was interested in programs that just controlled my own computer at low level after that I was interested in games and servers after that I got into PHP, JS HTML and CSS as part of web dev after that I replaced php with C# and fell in love with OOP.
 ### My touch with programming
-I am passionate about programming due to how i can automatize things and make machines do something for me i love technologies that make my life easier mainly due to how these can help me advance with my projects a lot of faster i also like to do some frameworks of my own to ease the repetetive processes
+I am passionate about programming due to how I can automatize things and make machines do something for me I love technologies that make my life easier mainly due to how these can help me advance with my projects a lot faster I also like to do some frameworks of my own to ease the repetetive processes
 ## Languages i love using and technologies I'm fluent with ❤️
 <!-- ADVANCED_TECH -->
 + <a><img src='./AdvancedTechnologies/.NET.png' alt='.NET.png' style='max-width:128px;' height='32'/></a>